Sidi Ifni: Ifni protests

 In June 2008 there were violent protests in Sidi Ifni.
 Media reports first cited eight protesters killed by police force, but this claim was later not substantiated.

 On 30 May, dozens of unemployed workers had begun blocking the port to protest against not having been employed there.
 Unloading of fish was hindered.
 The following day, barriers were erected around the port.
 Several mediation efforts with local officials gave no result.
 On 6 June, around 500–600 people protested in the town and, moved by rumours that a police force from Tiznit or Agadir was to arrive, in the early hours of 7 June the protesters blocked several entrances to the town.
 A local official was severely harassed by the protesters.
-At 0630 a police force composed of some 8,000 agents entered the city, dispersed the protesters employing rubber bullets and reopened the port.
+At 06:30 a police force composed of some 8,000 agents entered the city, dispersed the protesters employing rubber bullets and reopened the port.
 Many protesters fled to the surrounding mountains.
 The police then entered houses in the neighbourhoods of Boulaalame and Lalla Meryem and started to arrest people violently.
 Abuse, harassment and theft took place.
 Around 182 people were detained and all but 10 were freed later that day.
 Twelve cases of torture leading to up to 30 days of temporal incapacity and around 35 cases of aggression or harassment were proven by the Moroccan Human Rights organisation OMDH.

 On 7 June the Qatar-owned TV chain Al Jazeera stated that eight to ten people had been killed during the police intervention.
 Amnesty International in 2009 reported "They [the Moroccan police] also conducted unauthorized raids on homes, confiscated property, verbally and sexually harassed people, and carried out arbitrary arrests and detentions."
 The relations between the Moroccan government and Al Jazeera seriously deteriorated and in July, Brahim Sbaalil, a spokesperson for the Islamist-leaning Centre Marocain des Droits Humain (CMDH) that had echoed the claims, was condemned to six months in prison for "spreading false accusations".

-Unique Sea Cable Car System
+Unique sea cable car system

-To better utilize its ocean-shipping potential, Spanish authorities in the 1960s conceived and installed a unique ship-offloading system in the shallow waters of the Sidi Ifni port.
-Since the waters were too shallow to allow ships to reach shore, a concrete bastion was built at 550 meters offshore.
+To better utilise its ocean-shipping potential, Spanish authorities in the 1960s conceived and installed a unique ship-offloading system in the shallow waters of the Sidi Ifni port.
+Since the waters were too shallow to allow ships to reach shore, a concrete bastion was built at 550 metres offshore.
 It held a derrick and crane.
 Cargo and personnel were lifted from a ship, then moved to another station near the cliffs east of town, using self-propelled carts slung from large steel cables.
 The cables were supported by several pylons.
-This system ran for a few years (until Spain finally ceded the territory to Morocco), then fell into disrepair.
+This system operated for a few years (until Spain finally ceded the territory to Morocco), then fell into disrepair.
 The cables have disappeared, but the end stations and pylons are still visible.